JeremKOYTB/TriCoreDownloader/README.md

 ## Legal Disclaimer

 ---

-* **Trademarks & Copyrights:** All product names, logos, brands, and trademarks, including "Nintendo", "Nintendo Switch", "Nintendo 3DS", "Wii U", and associated console names are the sole property of their respective owners (Nintendo Co., Ltd. and its affiliates).
+* **Trademarks & Copyrights:** All product names, logos, brands, and trademarks, including all Nintendo-related intellectual property and console names, are the sole property of their respective owners (Nintendo Co., Ltd. and its affiliates).

 ---
 * **Audio & Assets:** Any audio files, sound effects, or visual assets belonging to Nintendo that are included or utilized within this software are used under fair use principles for identification and nostalgia purposes.